sindresorhus/is/readme.md

 ##### .empty(value)

-Returns `true` if `value` is an empty string, array, object, map, or set.
+Returns `true` if `value` is falsy or an empty string, array, object, map, or set.

 ## FAQ